 We’ve provided a basic to-do list and some helpful resources to help you get started on your summer job search:

 Top companies are hiring summer employees now

 If you haven’t already, you need to prepare a resume or cover letter to officially begin the job search.
 And if you don’t have a resume yet, check out our part-time job resume sample

 (we have a cover letter sample

 too!) to get started.
 While you may not have any real work experience to feature, you definitely have academic and extracurricular activity to boast.

-If you’re stuck on where to look for a part-time summer job, consider these industries: construction, hospitality, landscaping, office work, recreation and tourism.
+If you’re stuck on where to look for a part-time summer job, consider these industries: construction, hospitality, landscaping, office work, recreation, child or pet care, and tourism.
 You could also think ahead when it comes to your future summer job, and select an industry in which you may want a full-time job after graduation.
 This will give you that real-world experience you need to land your first real job.